mahtodeepanshu/flexmoney-assignment/README.md

 - No limit on the maximum strength of a batch was assumed.

 - It is assumed that the user **will** complete the monthly payment by the end of the due month.
-Failure of doing so is not handled therefore.

 ## Project Structure